Understanding Caregiver Burnout: A Guide to Self-Care and Support

 Why Caregivers Burn Out

-Emotional load: Watching a loved one struggle is emotionally taxing.
+Emotional Load: Watching a loved one struggle is emotionally taxing.

 Isolation: Caregiving often takes you away from your own social life.

-Lack of boundaries: It can feel impossible to say “no” when someone depends on you.
+Lack of Boundaries: It can feel impossible to say “no” when someone depends on you.

-No time to recharge: The needs of others often come before your own.
+No Time to Recharge: The needs of others often come before your own.

-Unrealistic expectations: You may feel pressure to “do it all” or never complain.
+Unrealistic Expectations: You may feel pressure to “do it all” or never complain.

 The truth?
 You can’t pour from an empty cup.